liqu0/KentChat/doc/protocol.md

 A private message packet consists of three parts:
 1. The message itself, encrypted with AES using a predetermined key
-2. The signature, generated from the sender's private key and the message itself as plain text.
+2. The signature, generated from the sender's private key and the message's BLAKE2 hashsum.
 Must be validated by the recipient
 3. The predetermined AES key, encrypted with the recipient's public key and only decrypt-able by the recipient